Ash: I want to go back to the day my journey began, when I first set off from Pallet.

 When they did the Princess Tournament again, the early rounds, in the author's words, were one-sided.

 Discontinuity Nod: Dexter brings up the events of the infamous banned Porygon episode, which none of the others can remember.
-He attributes the memory loss to epileptic attacks brought on by the digital environment.
+He attributes the memory loss to seizures brought on by the digital environment.

 Evil Versus Oblivion: The purpose of Rocket executives, or at least the department the promoted Jessie, James, and Meowth are in.
 You can't rule or make a profit in a destroyed world, so somebody needs to point Idiot Heroes in the right direction to protect all those potential victims.